winnichenko/BLOB-87/README.md

 # About
 BLOB-87 is a **FREE** and **OPEN SOURCE** fantasy computer for making, playing and sharing tiny games.
+BLOB-87 is the fork of TIC-80 project basically aimed on extending some spec limitations.

 With TIC-80 you get built-in tools for development: code, sprites, maps, sound editors and the command line, which is enough to create a mini retro game.